Vow of silence

-A vow of silence is a vow to maintain silence.
-Although it is commonly associated with monasticism, no major monastic order takes a vow of silence.
-Even the most fervently silent orders such as the Carthusians have time in their schedule for talking.
+A vow of silence is a vow taken to avoid the use of speech.
+Although the concept is commonly associated with monasticism, no religious order takes such a vow, and even the most austere monastic orders such as the Carthusians have times in their schedule for talking.

+In monasteries of the Western Christian tradition, the so-called "Great Silence" is the time during the night hours – usually after Compline until after the first canonical hours in the next morning – wherein speaking is more strictly prohibited.

 Recently, the vow of silence has been embraced by some in secular society as means of protest or of deepening their spirituality.
 Silence is often seen as essential to deepening a relationship with God.
 It is also considered a virtue in some religions.

-In Western Christian traditions such as Catholicism and Lutheranism, the Great Silence is the period of time beginning at the canonical hour of Compline, in which votarists are silent until the first office of the next day, Lauds.

 Examples

 Religious examples

-Despite the common misconception, no major Christian monasteries or religious orders take such a vow.
-However, most monasteries have specific times (magnum silentium, work silence, times of prayer, etc.) and places (the chapel, the refectory, etc.) where speaking is prohibited unless absolutely necessary.
-Even outside of these times and places, useless and idle words are forbidden.
-In active orders, the members speak according to the needs of their various duties.
+Despite the common misconception, members of religious orders do not take a vow of silence.
+However, most monasteries have specific times and places (church, refectory, dormitory etc.) wherein speaking is more strictly prohibited.
+Outside some places and times there are usually accorded "recreations" during which conversation is permitted.

 In the Indian religions, religious silence is called Mauna and the name for a sage muni (see, for example Sakyamuni) literally means "silent one".
 In Buddhism, it is also explicitly stated that "one does not become a sage simply because of a vow of silence" due to the prescription for disciples to also teach the Buddhist doctrine.
 The vow of silence is also relevant in the training of novices and is often cited as a way to resist the allures of samsara, including those posed by the opposite sex.
 Buddhist monks who take a vow of silence often carry an iron staff called khakkhara, which makes a metallic noise to frighten away animals.
 Since they cannot speak, the rattle of the staff also announces their arrival when they start begging for alms.

 Mahatma Gandhi observed one day of silence a week, every Monday, and would not break this discipline for any reason.